⚡ DIRECT ACCESS — IGM DIGITAL NOMAD VISA

 What You Do NOT Need

-• No Guatemalan guarantor (garante) — workers are exempt under the 2025 reforms
+• No Guatemalan guarantor (garante) — remote workers and the self-employed are exempt

 • No minimum investment — unlike the investor category